biosustain/benchling-resources/guides/eln.md

 # Electronic Lab Notebook (ELN)

- 🎯 Learning goals
+ 🎯 This guide show you:
-- Tools and functionalities inside an entry
+- Useful tools and functionalities inside an entry
-- Templates and subtemplates
+- How to leverage templates and subtemplates for better note taking
-- Tips to structure/organize your ELN

 ## Introduction